Positions within this job family perform and/or manage forensic analysis of evidence from criminal cases and/or convicted offender DNA samples.

 The Criminalist job family has five levels which are distinguished by type and complexity of work and the degree of responsibility assigned.

 This is the entry level where incumbents train to perform forensic analysis, and perform some limited supervised casework.
 All aspects of assigned tasks are clearly defined and all work is technically and administratively reviewed during performance and upon completion.
+At this level, incumbents may accompany senior analysts to crime scenes and perform tasks under direct supervision.
 Incumbents do not have supervisory, research and development, or training responsibilities.

-Knowledge, Skills, and Abilities required at this level include knowledge of the assigned field of work (chemistry, biology, forensic science, criminalistics, criminal justice, latent print development, print identification, firearms and tool marks, document digital evidence); of basic scientific principles; of methods used in forensic analysis; of grammar, punctuation, English usage, and spelling; and of math.
+Knowledge, Skills, and Abilities required at this level include knowledge of the assigned field of work (chemistry, biology, forensic science, criminalistics, criminal justice, latent print development, print identification, firearms and tool marks, digital evidence, or document examination); of basic scientific principles; of methods used in forensic analysis; of grammar, punctuation, English usage, and spelling; and of math.
 Ability is required to prepare evidence and exhibits for court; to effectively testify in court or administrative hearings; to organize and present facts and opinions clearly; and to establish and maintain effective working relationships.

-Education and Experience required is a minimum of a bachelor’s degree from an accredited college or university.
+Education and Experience required is a minimum of a bachelor’s degree from an accredited college or university in chemistry, biology, forensic science, criminalistics, toxicology, a closely related natural science, criminology, law enforcement, or criminal justice.

 Note: Selective qualifications for a specific degree and/or specific courses may be applied for each forensic discipline.